 Do you know a Torch-Bearer?

-Many of our honorees have been international dignitaries and luminaries, but most of the people we honour are people who are working to uplift their communities.
-If the Peace Run is coming to your area, perhaps you know someone who would be a worthy recipient!
+Many of our honorees have been international dignitaries and luminaries, but most of the people we honour are ordinary heroes who are working to uplift their communities.
+If the Peace Run is coming to your area, we would love to meet these people!

 We invite you to nominate someone in your area who you feel to be a worthy recipient.
-They may be well-known celebrities; business people; sportsmen or women; charity workers; doctors or nurses; schoolchildren - anyone who has worked selflessly to better the lives of others.
+They may come from all walks of life - well-known celebrities; business people; sportsmen or women; charity workers; doctors or nurses; schoolchildren - anyone who has worked selflessly to better the lives of others.

 We were honoured that international Spokesman for the Sri Chinmoy Oneness-Home Peace Run, Sudhahota Carl Lewis, was the first recipient of the Peace Run Torch-Bearer Award.
 A winner of 9 Olympic Gold Medals, Sudhahota, as he was affectionately called by Peace Run founder Sri Chinmoy, has been a supporter of the Peace Run right since its inception in 1987.